Blog Post

 Mention other podcasts your client has been on before and any relevant credentials, etc. Include relevant information such as YouTube video views but make sure you’ve listened to the show before you appear.

-Creating a podcast with PR in mind
+A guide to creating a podcast with PR in mind

 A PR podcast can really be as broad as your imagination or budget, but there some formats which are tried and tested and work well for a business and consumer audience.